-Biodiversity, the diversity of all life on Earth, is essential for ecosystem health and provides humanity with immeasurable services, from clean water and air, to food, building materials and medicines, as well as psychological, cultural and spiritual benefits.
+Biodiversity, the diversity of all life on Earth, is essential for ecosystem health and provides humanity with immeasurable services, from clean water and air to food, building materials, and medicines, as well as psychological, cultural, and spiritual benefits.
 Unfortunately, species of animals and plants are now going extinct so fast that scientists have declared a sixth mass extinction, also called the Anthropocene or Holocene extinction.

-The previous (fifth) mass extinction, the Cretaceous-Tertiary or ‘K-T’ extinction, occurred 66 million years ago, likely because a massive comet or asteroid collided with Earth.
+The previous (fifth) mass extinction, the Cretaceous-Tertiary or ‘K-T’ extinction, occurred 66 million years ago, likely because a massive comet or asteroid that collided with Earth.
 This event devastated the global environment and wiped out 80% of animal species, including the dinosaurs.

 Today, human activity is causing species to disappear at 1,000 times the normal rate.

 According to the landmark 2019 global assessment report by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), one million species are now threatened with extinction.

 The International Union for Conservation of Nature (IUCN) Red List classifies 26% of mammals at risk of extinction, as well as 41% of amphibians, 21% of reptiles, 13% of birds, 37% of sharks and rays, 33% of reef corals, and 34% of conifers.

 By far the biggest driver of biodiversity loss is habitat destruction, followed by overexploitation of wild species — both are fueled by rapid global population growth and by unsustainable consumption patterns, especially in high-income countries.